Grace-Rasaily780/Wannabe-Productive/README.md

 1. Download this repository as a ZIP file or clone it.
 2. Unzip the file if needed and open Chrome Extension page.
+3. Run the `bun install`or `npm install`
-3. Run the `bun run build`or `npm run build`
+4. Run the `bun run build`or `npm run build`
-4. Turn on Developer Mode.
+5. Turn on Developer Mode.
-5. Click on "Load Unpacked" and select the `dist `directory.
+6. Click on "Load Unpacked" and select the `dist`directory.

 ## Usage